commercialhaskell/stackage/README.md

 request.
 If you believe your package works with the newest versions of all dependencies, you may send a pull request without testing first.

+Please use commit messages like "add foo-bar" or "add johndev's packages" (`build-constraints.yaml` is the most frequently changed file in this git repo so commit messages like "update build-constraints.yaml" are not helpful).

 You should also read the [maintainers agreement](https://github.com/fpco/stackage/wiki/Maintainers-Agreement).